 My name is Sharkie Zartman and I would like to welcome you to my website.
-I am a health and yoga professor, an All American Volleyball athlete, an established author of five books, radio host and holistic health coach.
+I am a health and yoga professor, an All American Volleyball athlete, an established author of six books, radio host and holistic health coach.
 I am committed to bringing out the best in my students, clients, readers and listeners and feel so blessed to love what I do and do what I love.

 The first thing that most people want to know is why I have such a strange name.
 Yes, it is true–thanks to my dad, I am named after a killer fish.
 But life is fun when you are different, so here’s to being different!
 Always strive to be your best self—-not someone else.